avotcorg/Cloudflare-Smart-IP/README.md

    - Adjust based on needs, but recommend not less than 10

 Note: All time-related configurations are in seconds.
 Consider ITDOG's request limits when adjusting these parameters to avoid triggering anti-crawling mechanisms.

+## 🔄 IP Selection Strategy

+The tool maintains a history of IP performance and uses an incremental update strategy:
+- Tracks latency history for each IP over 30 days
+- Evaluates IPs based on average latency and stability
+- Retains well-performing IPs from previous tests
+- Replaces poor-performing IPs when better alternatives are found
+- Poor performance criteria:
+  - Latency > 150ms
+  - High latency variation
+  - Combined score > threshold

 ## 📊 Results